 Although more commonly found in the older population, premature or familial cases have been reported in which younger individuals are affected with multiple lesions, suggesting a genetic predisposition.
 In these cases of premature familial sebaceous hyperplasia, extensive sebaceous hyperplasia appears at puberty and tends to progress with age.[15, 16, 17]

-Sebaceous hyperplasia is a common skin finding in aging adults, reported to occur in approximately 1% of the healthy population.
+Sebaceous hyperplasia is a common skin finding in aging adults, reported to occur in approximately 1% of the healthy US population.
 However, the prevalence of sebaceous hyperplasia has been reported to be as high as 10-16% in patients receiving long-term immunosuppression with cyclosporin A.[18, 19, 20]

 Sebaceous hyperplasia has no direct association with malignant degeneration and is not a cause of morbidity, except perhaps related to cosmesis.
 Sebaceous hyperplasia has been reported in association with internal malignancy in the setting of Muir-Torre syndrome.
 Muir-Torre syndrome is a rare autosomal dominant disorder in which visceral malignancies, sebaceous neoplasms (eg, sebaceous adenoma, sebaceous carcinoma), and keratoacanthoma coincide.
 Colon cancer is the leading internal malignancy associated with Muir-Torre syndrome, followed by hematologic malignancies.
 Sebaceous hyperplasia alone does not signify a predisposition to cancer or represent a sign of Muir-Torre syndrome.